 Responsible Travel With Your Pet

-When you have the luxury of visiting another country and taking your pet with you, you need to respect the rules and regulations of international travel.
-This means having all of your pet’s documentation in place to make the journey as smooth as possible.
+When you have the luxury of visiting another country and taking your pet with you, you must respect the rules and regulations of international travel.
+This means having your pet’s documentation in place to make the journey as smooth as possible.

-Pet passports might sound like an absurd thing, but they’re a legal requirement for travel.
+Pet passports might sound absurd, but they’re a legal requirement for travel.
 Each country has its own requirements, and simply not being aware of what they are is no excuse.
-As responsible pet owners, we need to treat our pets like other humans and have all of the right documents in line.
+As responsible pet owners, we need to treat our pets like humans and have all the right documents in line.

-Pet passports are about keeping your pet safe and also the wildlife and population of the country you’re visiting.
-Just as we would want people to bring healthy and legal pets into the US, so too do we have to respect this desire of other countries around the world.
+Pet passports are about keeping your pet safe and the wildlife and population of the country you’re visiting.
+Just as we would want people to bring healthy and legal pets into the US, so too do we have to respect this desire of other countries worldwide.